Keynote given to the Listen, imagine, Compose gathering in the CBSO Centre Birmingham on Tuesday, June 25th.

 So let’s all imagine the last five notes of our national anthem.
 Now play with those five notes.
 Play them slowly on a muted trumpet in the style of Miles Davies.

-But as Hargreaves and Lamont show it would be mistaken to restrict musical imagination to only sound that which is not physically present.
+But as Hargreaves and Lamont show it would be mistaken to restrict musical imagination to only sound that not physically present.

 Interestingly, only a handful of philosophers have attempted to grapple with the concept of the human imagination.
 In his review of what philosophers have arrived at Kieran Egan suggests that ‘Imagination is the capacity to think of things as possibly so; it is an intentional act of mind; a source of invention, novelty.’